On leveraging constrained smooth additive regression models for global optimization: Computational results

 { }

-To assess the quality of the solutions, we first compare the obtained objective values with MiSSOC with the above-mentioned best known feasible solutions reported by MINLPlib for each case.
+To assess the quality of the solutions, we first compare the objective values obtained using MISSOC with the above-mentioned best known feasible solutions reported by MINLPlib for each case.
 The three instances are minimization problems, so lower objective values indicate better solutions.
-As seen in Table~\ref{tab:results_MINLPlib}, the objective values in the original and the surrogate problems are either the same or very close to the reference values in all cases.
+As seen in Table~\ref{tab:results_MINLPlib}, the objective values returned by MISSOC are either the same or very close to the reference values in all cases.

+Regarding computational times, we observe that solving the original problems directly with Gurobi, BARON and COUENNE always requires more than 600 seconds.
+In contrast, addressing the problems with MISSOC results in lower computational times in many cases.
+However, the solvers in the original problem~\eqref{sec:surr_problem:P} often find good feasible solutions quickly and spend the remaining time trying to close the optimality gap.
+To illustrate this, we compare the solutions obtained by the solvers for~\eqref{sec:surr_problem:P} at the time spent by MISSOC with SC-MINLP to return its solution.
+For \textit{ex6\_2\_13}, after 0.028 seconds, all solvers obtain the $-0.216$ objective value.
+For \textit{ex6\_2\_5}, after 0.127 seconds, BARON and COUENNE already reach the best known value of $-70.752$ and Gurobi is close.
+For \textit{ex6\_2\_7}, after 0.115 seconds, all three solvers obtain the $-0.161$ objective value.

-Regarding computational times, we can observe that solving the original problems directly with Gurobi, BARON, and COUENNE always requires more than 600 seconds.
-More specifically, the solvers find the solution quickly but spend the remaining time trying to close the optimality gap.
-In contrast, addressing the problems with the MiSSOC algorithm results in lower computational times in many cases.
-In particular, the SC-MINLP stands out in comparison to the other solvers, solving all three surrogate problems in less than $0.15$ seconds.
-The computational times required by the other solvers vary between instances.
-For example, Gurobi is fast on the surrogate of \textit{ex6\_2\_13} and \textit{ex6\_2\_5} (under one second), but it reaches the time limit without finding a feasible solution for that of \textit{ex6\_2\_7} (indicated with ``n/a'' in the table).
+Comparing the times spent by MISSOC to return the heuristic solution $\mathbf{x}^*$ using the different solvers, SC-MINLP stands out in comparison to the other solvers.
+When using SC-MINLP to solve the surrogate problem, MISSOC always take less than 0.15 seconds to provide the heuristic solution.
+With the other solvers, the computational times vary between instances.
+For example, using Gurobi in MISSOC is fast on \textit{ex6\_2\_13} and \textit{ex6\_2\_5} (under one second), but it reaches the time limit without finding a feasible solution for \textit{ex6\_2\_7} (indicated with ``n/a'' in the table).
 One can note that even in its best cases, Gurobi remains slower than SC-MINLP.
-BARON and COUENNE solve some surrogate problems in moderate time, but can require 600 seconds on other instances.
+When using BARON and COUENNE to solve the surrogate problems, MISSOC takes moderate time in some instances, but can require 600 seconds on other instances.
 In the particular case of the surrogate \textit{ex6\_2\_7} instance, only SC-MINLP solves it before the time limit.